Creation of an Association

 After you have started an association, you need to identify the membership benefits.
 You will need to share this information when recruiting potential members.
 It would be best to create an elevator speech that quickly identifies the top reasons for joining the association.
 When you are looking for ideas of benefits to include, look at associations in other states or associations with similar purposes to see how they explain their benefits.

 Once you have identified the benefits of joining the association, you are ready for the next step which is key to your success, recruiting your members.
 A consultant can help you craft a statement highlighting the benefits of membership in your association.

 Recruitment and Marketing

 One of the most important parts of the association is your members.
-In order to create a successful association, you need to have a large body of members
+In order to start an association, you need to have a large body of members.

 Recruitment and marketing are critical to adding members to your association.
 First, you should use your association’s social media accounts as a way to share information with members and help them connect with each other.

 You will also need to find a way to reach out to individuals that would benefit from membership in your association.
 If you are an association that focuses on people in a specific geographic area, you can work on hanging up flyers and paying for social media advertisements that target that area.
 If you are looking at people from a specific profession, you may be able to contact the state licensing department to gather contact information for people in that profession.

 A consultant can help you as you create your strategy for marketing and recruitment to ensure you are using high-impact practices to recruit and retain members.

 Managing the Association